|

 Front Row L-R: May Llewelyn,

-Christine Rosser, Glenys Kinsey, Mary Jenkins.
+Christine Rosser, Glenys Kinsey, Mary Jenkins (Teacher at Twynyrodyn Infants

 (Photograph courtesy of Lynda Pritchard Newcombe) |